adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 * Command: Single byte.
 Always ``0x40``.
 * 1 Byte reserved for padding.
 * Path length: 16-bit number encoding the encoded length of the path string.
+* Current time: 64-bit number encoding nanoseconds since January 1st, 1970.
+Used as the file modification time.
+Not all system will support the full resolution.
+Use the truncated time response value for caching.
 * Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)

 The server will reply with:
 * Command: Single byte.
 Always ``0x41``.
 * Status: Single byte. ``0x01`` if the directory(s) were created or ``0x02`` if any parent of the path is an existing file.
+* 2 Bytes reserved for padding.
+* Truncated time: 64-bit number encoding nanoseconds since January 1st, 1970 as stored by the file system.
+The resolution may be less that the protocol.
+It is sent back for use in caching on the host side.

 ``0x50`` - List a directory
 +++++++++++++++++++++++++++